lorenzomaiuri-dev/memory-management-examples/README.md

 - **allocation.ipynb:** simulates First Fit, Best Fit, and Worst Fit allocation algorithms for dynamic memory allocation.
 This simulation implement and compare these memory allocation strategies for managing free memory blocks in a contiguous memory system
 - **pagination.ipynb:** simulates pagination and the FIFO page replacement policy
 - **TLB.ipynb:** simulates how a TLB (Translation Lookaside Buffer) caches virtual-to-physical address mappings to speed up address translation
+- **buddy_system.ipynb:** simulates how the Buddy Memory Allocation works, splitting the memory into halfs to try to satisfy a memory request as suitably as possible

 ## Contributing